datajuicer/.github/profile/README.md

 ## 🚀 How to Start & Join

 *  **Try it now**: star your journey from the [portal repo](https://github.com/datajuicer/data-juicer).
-*  **Contributing:** We love contributions!
-Please read our [contributing guide](https://github.com/datajuicer/data-juicer/blob/main/CONTRIBUTING.md) to get started.
-*  **Acknowledgements:**  Data-Juicer is built by a growing community of contributors.
-We are grateful for every contribution, from code and documentation to bug reports and ideas.
-A full list of our amazing contributors (such as Alibaba PAI, NVIDIA, Ray, ...) can be found in our [acknowledgement](https://github.com/datajuicer/data-juicer#acknowledgements).
+*  **Contributing & Acknowledgements:** We love contributions!
+We are grateful for every feedback, from code and doc to bug reports and ideas.
+You can refer the list of our amazing contributors (such as those from Alibaba PAI, ModelScope, NVIDIA, Ray, ...) and [join us](https://github.com/datajuicer/data-juicer#acknowledgements).

-⭐ **Star this org and its repos** to show your support and help us grow!
+* ⭐ **Star this org and its repos** to show your support and help us grow!

 > Built with ❤️ by the Data-Juicer Team, the community and **you**.